4JX/L5P-Keyboard-RGB/README.md

-# L5P Keyboard RGB
+# L5P Keyboard RGB Control Program
- Controls the RGB on the keyboard for the Legion 5 Pro from lenovo.
-Mostly used for learning a bit of rust.
+A fun little experiment.
+Probably contains bugs.

+Thanks to legendk95#0574 (272711294338072577) over at discord for initially reverse engineering the way to talk to the keyboard.